 Many people looking to be caregivers often do so because of a family member that may have a disability.
 We can provide caregivers for a parent with a disability in the case that you cannot.
-More commonly this will be with elderly individuals that have dementia or Alzheimer’s.
-If you have any questions about your specific situation be sure to reach out to us.
+More commonly, this will be with elderly individuals that have dementia or Alzheimer’s.
+If you have any questions about your specific situation, be sure to reach out to us.

 The Benefits of Becoming a Formal Caregiver

-The introduction of family caregivers provides financial assistance and respite care to those who may have already started or wanted to care for their parents full time.
+The introduction of family caregivers provides financial assistance and respite care to those who may have already started or who want to care for their parents full time.
 Thus, it provides a great way for parents to remain at home while having care recipients from someone they are already familiar with.

 Oftentimes as our loved ones grow older, we naturally begin to take on tasks for them.
 This can include helping them with laundry, basic grooming, meal preparation, or even transportation to and from places.

 These are the exact types of tasks that family members take on when becoming a caregiver.
 These tasks can often be time consuming.
-Thus, that’s why opting into a full-time or part time job as a caregiver for your loved one is an option that may be necessary for you.
+Thus, that’s why opting into a full-time or part-time job as a caregiver for your loved one is an option that may be necessary for you.